5 Best Open-Source Video Editors in 2023

 Bottom Line

-Kdenlive is a versatile, professional-level video editor that provides a wide array of advanced features without cost.
-It's adaptability and powerful editing capabilities make it an outstanding choice for serious video creators.
+Kdenlive is a versatile, professional-level tool to edit a video that provides a wide array of advanced features without cost.
+Its adaptability and powerful capabilities make it an outstanding choice for any serious about learning how to edit videos.
+Kdenlive has bumped up to the #1 spot of our best open source video editors thanks to its customizable interface and active community.

-4. Blender - Best for 3D Video Editing
+2. LiVES - Best for Live Video Performance

 Key Features: